simonmichael/hledger/hledger/hledger.m4.md

-m4_dnl Some common markdown links. m4_dnl These are also usable in hledger/Hledger/Cli/Commands/*.md. m4_dnl Some are defined there also - don't remove, they are needed there for Shake cmdhelp eg. m4_dnl Duplicate definitions won't give warnings as long as the target is identical. m4_dnl Be wary of pandoc/mdbook handling [shortcut] link syntax differently ?
+m4_dnl Some common markdown links. m4_dnl These are also usable in hledger/Hledger/Cli/Commands/*.md. m4_dnl Some are defined there also - don't remove, they are needed there for Shake cmddocs eg. m4_dnl Duplicate definitions won't give warnings as long as the target is identical. m4_dnl Be wary of pandoc/mdbook handling [shortcut] link syntax differently ?